-The morning of March 11, Jules Wetchi stood on the Flynn Theater stage in Burlington and called out across the house: “Hello.
+On March 11, 2026, Jules Wetchi walked to the front of the Flynn Theater stage in Burlington and said four words across the house: “Hello.
 Bonjour.
 Mbote na yo.
 Jambo.”
-Students from Burlington High School called back in the languages they knew.
+Students from Burlington High School answered back in whatever languages they carried.

-Two miles away, federal immigration officials had gathered on Dorset Street in South Burlington, targeting an immigrant family.
-Protesters showed up and stayed most of the day.
+Two miles from the Flynn, federal immigration officials had positioned themselves on Dorset Street in South Burlington.
+They were targeting an immigrant family.
+Protesters showed up and didn’t leave for most of the day.

-All The Rivers, the ensemble Wetchi performs with, didn’t plan for that kind of proximity.
-But there it was.
+All The Rivers, the ensemble Wetchi performs with, didn’t coordinate around that moment.
+It happened anyway.

-The group is made up of more than 20 musicians from 10 countries, many of them immigrants who now live in Vermont.
-Their debut concert at the Flynn was their first full ticketed show, built around a purpose that’s gotten sharper as [federal immigration enforcement](https://www.ice.gov/) has intensified under the Trump administration.
-Every dollar raised goes to local organizations supporting immigrant communities in Vermont.
+The group draws from more than 20 musicians representing 10 countries, many of them immigrants who’ve settled in Vermont.
+Their March 11 show at the Flynn was their first full ticketed performance, and it’s built around a purpose that’s grown more pointed as immigration enforcement has escalated under Trump.
+Every dollar raised goes directly to organizations in Vermont supporting immigrant communities.

-The show opened with a Lingala song from members of the Congolese Catholic Choir.
-Not a soft opening.
+The concert opened with a Lingala song from members of the Congolese Catholic Choir.
+That’s not a soft start.

-Avi Salloway, 40, leads the ensemble.
-He’s a University of Vermont graduate who spent years touring with Burlington rock band Billy Wylder, playing across North Africa and collaborating with Palestinian and Israeli youth musicians.
-He moved back to Vermont from Los Angeles about two and a half years ago and admits he was worried at first.
+Avi Salloway, 40, leads All The Rivers.
+He’s a University of Vermont graduate who spent years on the road with Burlington rock band Billy Wylder, touring through North Africa and working alongside Palestinian and Israeli youth musicians.
+He moved back to Vermont from Los Angeles roughly two and a half years ago, and he’ll tell you he wasn’t sure about it.
 “I was initially worried about the lack of cultural diversity,” he said.
-But he came around.
+He changed his mind.
 “I’ve always had a deep affinity and connection to Vermont.
 And zooming out, it really does have a very welcoming community and a progressive aspect that I really appreciate.”

-All The Rivers first came together at Burlington’s Festival of Fools in 2024.
-That performance wasn’t supposed to lead anywhere permanent.
-A one-off, according to Emily Landenberger, a friend of Salloway’s who speaks for the group.
+The ensemble first came together at Burlington’s Festival of Fools in 2024.
+Nobody expected it to become a permanent project.
+Emily Landenberger, a friend of Salloway’s who speaks on behalf of the group, described that original performance as a one-time thing.

 “In light of all of the tension and trauma that the immigrant community is facing right now, Avi wanted to reconvene the group,” Landenberger said.

-So they did.
-And the Flynn show, the real debut, became the result.
-Cross-cultural music as something more than celebration.
-As a fundraising mechanism, yes, but also as a signal.
-Twenty-plus musicians sharing a stage, pulling from a dozen different musical traditions, in a state that sometimes gets dismissed as too white and too quiet to hold that kind of creative range.
+They did.
+The Flynn debut followed.
+It’s cross-cultural music operating as something beyond a celebration, functioning as a fundraising vehicle but also as a visible statement: 20-plus musicians on a single stage, drawing from a dozen different musical traditions, in a state that critics often dismiss as too homogeneous to sustain that kind of range.

-Salloway pushes back on that read.
-Hard.
+Salloway doesn’t accept that characterization.
 “I have been lucky and fortunate to have a lot of experience working with people from different backgrounds and cultures,” he said.
-Vermont’s immigrant population, particularly in Burlington and surrounding Chittenden County, has grown steadily, and the refugee resettlement network here has long been one of the more active ones in New England.
+Vermont’s immigrant population has grown, particularly around Burlington and Chittenden County, and the refugee resettlement network operating in the region has long been among the more active in New England.

 Written by